nomadicwind/synapse/README.md

 Once all services are running:

+1. The web interface will be available at `http://localhost:19006` (main user interface)
-1. The FastAPI backend will be available at `http://localhost:8000`
+2. The FastAPI backend will be available at `http://localhost:8000`
-2. The API documentation can be accessed at `http://localhost:8000/docs`
+3. The API documentation can be accessed at `http://localhost:8000/docs`
-3. The mobile app can be run on iOS or Android simulators/devices
+4. The mobile app can be run on iOS or Android simulators/devices
-4. MinIO dashboard is available at `http://localhost:9001` (credentials: minioadmin/minioadmin)
+5. MinIO dashboard is available at `http://localhost:9001` (credentials: minioadmin/minioadmin)

 ## Testing